olmstead/samples/puzzle/README.md

 Puzlr is a mobile application in progress.
 Since it is a fully self-created project, it serves as a good example of the kind of technology and code that excites me.
-Rather than post the entire project, I have included code samples that I hope illustrate the simplicity and the application architecture.
+Rather than post the entire project, I have included code samples that I hope illustrate the simplicity and potential power of the architecture.

 The client is a mobile app for IOS and Android that is built using the cross-platform Titanium framework from Appcelerator.
 The server is built in PHP using Symfony with MongoDB as the data store.